Fire & explosion protection for extraction systems and filtration equipment

 - static-dissipating floors (flooring must not be flammable and must be easy to clean)

-- DGUV test of our mobile dust extractor Vacomat, H3 and GS approval by the German Statutory Accident Insurance (DGUV)
+- DGUV test of our mobile dust extractor Vacomat, H3 and GS (depending on the size) approval by the German Statutory Accident Insurance (DGUV)

 - Fire resistance test of the filter housings EcoVar Validus and N-1000 by the MPA Dresden GmbH, recognised testing, monitoring and certification body for building supervision